7usseinhady/ReactMyReads/README.md

 ### `npm install`

-to install react node modules ,
-Make sure the node_modules folder is down in the project after installation
+to install react node modules open new terminal type 'npm install' and press enter, Make sure the node_modules folder is down in the project after installation

 ### `npm start`